Bedwetting (Nocturnal Enuresis)

 - Hormonal problems.
 A hormone called antidiuretic hormone, or ADH, causes the body to make less pee at night.
-But some people's bodies don't make enough ADH, which means their bodies may make too much urine while they're sleeping.
+But some people's bodies don't make enough ADH, which means their bodies may make too much pee while they're sleeping.

 - Bladder problems.
 In some people with enuresis, too many muscle spasms can prevent the bladder from holding a normal amount of pee.
-Some teens and adults also have relatively small bladders that can't hold a lot of urine.
+Some teens and adults also have relatively small bladders that can't hold a lot of pee.

 - Genetics.
 Teens with enuresis often have a parent who had the same problem at about the same age.
 Scientists have identified specific genes that cause enuresis.